Devolution in the United Kingdom: Regional

 Devolution for England was proposed in 1912 by the Member of Parliament for Dundee, Winston Churchill, as part of the debate on Home Rule for Ireland.
 In a speech in Dundee on 12 September, Churchill proposed that the government of England should be divided up among regional parliaments, with power devolved to areas such as Lancashire, Yorkshire, the Midlands and London as part of a federal system of government.

 The division of England into provinces or regions was explored by several post-Second World War royal commissions.
 The Redcliffe-Maud Report of 1969 proposed devolving power from central government to eight provinces in England.
-In 1973 the Royal Commission on the Constitution (United Kingdom) proposed the creation of eight English appointed regional assemblies with an advisory role; although the report stopped short of recommending legislative devolution to England, a minority of signatories wrote a memorandum of dissent which put forward proposals for devolving power to elected assemblies for Scotland, Wales and five Regional Assemblies in England.
+In 1973 the Royal Commission on the Constitution proposed the creation of eight English appointed regional assemblies with an advisory role; although the report stopped short of recommending legislative devolution to England, a minority of signatories wrote a memorandum of dissent which put forward proposals for devolving power to elected assemblies for Scotland and Wales, and five regional assemblies in England.

-The 1966-1969 Redcliffe-Maud Report recommended the abolition of all existing two-tier councils and council areas in England and replacing them with 58 new unitary authorities alongside three metropolitan areas (Merseyside, 'Selnec', and the West Midlands).
+The 1966–1969 Redcliffe-Maud Report recommended the abolition of all existing two-tier councils and council areas in England and replacing them with 58 new unitary authorities alongside three metropolitan areas (Merseyside, 'Selnec', and the West Midlands).
 These would have been grouped into eight provinces with a provincial council each.
 The report was initially accepted "in principle" by the government.

-In April 1994 the Government of John Major created a set of ten Government Office Regions for England to coordinate central government departments at a provincial level.
+In April 1994, the Government of John Major created a set of ten Government Office Regions for England to coordinate central government departments at a provincial level.
 Regional Development Agencies were set up in 1998 under the Government of Tony Blair to foster economic growth around England.
 These Agencies were supported by a set of eight newly created Regional Assemblies, or Chambers.
 These bodies were not directly elected but members were appointed by local government and local interest groups.

 In a white paper published in 2002, the government proposed decentralisation of power across England similar to that done for Scotland, Wales, and Northern Ireland in 1998.
 Regional Assemblies were abolished between 2008 and 2010, but the Regions of England continue to be used in certain governmental administrative functions.

 Greater London

-Following a referendum in 1998, a directly elected administrative body was created for Greater London, the Greater London Authority which has “accrued significantly more power than were originally envisaged.”
+Following a referendum in 1998, a directly elected administrative body was created for Greater London, the Greater London Authority which has "accrued significantly more power than were originally envisaged."

 Within the Greater London Authority (GLA) are the elected Mayor of London and London Assembly.
-The GLA is colloquially referred to as the City Hall and their powers include overseeing Transport for London, work of the Metropolitan Police, London Fire and Emergency Planning Authority, various redevelopment corporations, and the Queen Elizabeth Olympic Park.
-Part of the work of the GLA entails monitoring and furthering devolution in London: the Devolution Working Group is a committee which is particularly aimed at this.
+The GLA is colloquially referred to as the City Hall and their powers include overseeing Transport for London, the work of the Metropolitan Police and the London Fire Brigade, various redevelopment corporations, and the Queen Elizabeth Olympic Park.
+In 2013, the GLA established the Devolution Working Group to oversee and further devolution in London.
 In 2017 the work of these authorities along with Public Health England achieved a devolution agreement with the national government in regard to some healthcare services.